Top 15 Organizations that Help the Homeless

 - Engages over 100 participants annually across weekly training sessions

-- Offers critical support like meals and hygiene access to individuals in housing crises
+- Offers critical support, like meals and hygiene access, to individuals in housing crises

 - Builds social capital and confidence through sport and teamwork

-12. Catie's Closet – Keeping Students in School by Meeting Basic Needs - Massachusetts, USA
+12. Catie's Closet – Keeping Students in School by Meeting Basic Needs

 By eliminating barriers to attendance and promoting self-confidence, Catie’s Closet improves educational outcomes and mental health for thousands of students.
 As one of the few organizations that help homeless people through the lens of youth and education, Catie’s Closet addresses systemic poverty early and effectively.